Gaynicorn/ID_DRstore/README.md

 - Another feature idea

 ## Technologies Used
-We only used HTML, CSS and Javascript
+We only used HTML, CSS and Javascript.

 ## Testing

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

 Test Scenarios:

 All of the scenarios has been shown in the testing video.